Skip to content

 How to set up an engaging tuff tray in 4 steps

-Our simple play challenge last year was for you to create something related to AUTUMN and help you rediscover your own creativity.
-This year I want you to feel comfortable, confident and empowered when setting up activities for your kids.
+With this easy 4-step guide to set up an engaging tuff tray, I want you to feel comfortable, confident and empowered when setting up activities for your kids.
 If you enjoy it, you are more likely to do it more often.
 Play is fun but knowing how to play is a skill that needs to be practiced, so the more they play, the better they will be at it!

 • Problem solving (what do I want to create and how do I do it?
 Do I need anything else?)